This post may contain affiliate links. Read my full disclosure policy.

-What is falafel?
+What is Falafel?

 You may be wondering… what is falafel?
-Falafel is a flavorful mixture of chickpeas (or fava beans) fresh herbs, chilies, spices, onion and garlic, that are shaped into little balls and fried.
-Falafel is typically served pita sandwich along with tahini sauce, tzatziki, tomatoes, cucumbers and pickled turnips.
+Falafel is a flavorful mixture of soaked chickpeas (or fava beans), fresh herbs, chilies, spices, onion, and garlic that are shaped into little balls or patties and typically deep-fried.
+We prefer pan searing, baking, or air frying for a healthier option.
+Falafel is typically served in a pita sandwich along with tahini sauce, tzatziki, tomatoes, cucumbers and pickled turnips.
 They are also often served as part of a mezze platter. *Traditional falafel is made with dried chickpeas (or dry fava beans) that have been soaked in water overnight.
 This is what gives falafel its unique texture.

-How to make Falafel! | 60-sec video
+WATCH: How to make Falafel

 Falafel Ingredients

-- Dry chickpeas (not canned) – Authentic falafel is made with dry chickpeas that have been soaked but not cooked.
-Using cooked or canned chickpeas will result in mushy falafel- with no texture.
+- Dry chickpeas (not canned) – Authentic falafel is made with dry chickpeas that have been soaked but not cooked. * Using cooked or canned chickpeas will result in mushy falafel- with no texture.
+Authentic Egyptian falafel can also be made with fava beans or a combination of both.

 - Cilantro (or parsley)- Falfels have a greenish hue to them because they are loaded with herbs!

-- Onion and garlic- both add great flavor and depth!
+- Small onion and garlic cloves- both add great punchy flavor and depth!

 - Green Chili Pepper (jalapeno peppers, serrano, or sub cayenne) add fresh “heat”.
 Feel free to go light or make them more spicy.

-How to make Falafel (Step-by-step Instructions)
+How to make Falafel

-STEP ONE: Soak dry chickpeas overnight in a bowl of ample cold water for 10-24 hours, until they more than double in size.
+STEP ONE: Soak dry chickpeas overnight in a bowl of ample cold water for 8-24 hours, until they double in size.
 Drain them well, and pat dry.
 I often just spread them out on a sheet pan and let dry completely.

 STEP TWO: Place the chickpeas and the rest of the ingredients in a food processor and pulse repeatedly (do not blend), pulse -pulse- pulse, scrape down sides, and pulse again, until combined, but not overly smooth.
 Don’t over blend- you want to be granular, not smooth like hummus… and should look something like this below.
 You must pulse, scrape sides, and repeat a few times to achieve this.